wirecardBrasil/mockkid/README.md

 ## License

-This lib is available as open source under the terms of the [MIT License](https://github.com/moip/MockKid/blob/master/LICENSE).
+This project is available as open source under the terms of the [MIT License](https://github.com/moip/MockKid/blob/master/LICENSE).